 trustee has the meaning given by the Superannuation Industry (Supervision) Act 1993 of the Commonwealth;

-unclaimed money has the meaning given by sections 12 and 14 of the Commonwealth Act.
+unclaimed money has the meaning given by the Commonwealth Act sections 12 and 14;

+unclaimed money day has the meaning given by the Commonwealth Act section 15A;

+winding-up commencement means the coming into operation of the Unclaimed Money (Superannuation and RSA Providers) Amendment and Expiry Act 2014 section 5.

+[Section 4 amended: No. 22 of 2014 s.
+4.]

 5. Status of notes

 Notes in this Act are provided to assist understanding and do not form part of the Act.